TheAdameia/Fantasy-Football-Golf-Scoring/README.md

 Fantasy Golfball is a proof of concept fantasy football creation that is meant to ultimately be able to host a service for those that want to play fantasy football with a quirky, irreverent ruleset.

 ## Technologies Used
-- React/JS
-- C#/.NET
+- React/JS, C#/.NET, CSS
 - EFC
 - PSQL
+- SignalR
-- reactstrap
+- xUnit
 - Context API
-- CSS
-- SignalR

 ## Where is the project at now and where is it going?
 Functionality is being added and tested for MVP mandatory features.
 Pending that testing and functionality, in-house testing with a group of beta testers will begin.
 After that, the project will continue development with an eye on becoming a public-facing web service.